[Editor’s note: This review may contain spoilers]

 However, if that is the direction the story takes, it is sure to be a powerfully emotional story – powerful, but still painful.
 Even though it would weaken the storyline, part of me hopes Hank finds a way to cheat death.

-Astro City has a strange kind of realism and, n a setting full of superheroes, aliens, arcane magic, and other fantastical elements, it finds the human element that everyone can relate to.
+Astro City has a strange kind of realism.
+It’s set in a setting full of superheroes, aliens, arcane magic, and other fantastical elements, but it finds the human element that everyone can relate to.
 On the face of it, this is a superhero story, but at its core, it’s about a man’s love for his pet.